Apply Now arrow

 In this article, you’ll learn:

 “Cash is king” is a common saying in the business community for good reason – it can be a game-changer during a crisis.
-With that in mind, it’s important to have a sufficient amount of cash and other liquid assets on your balance sheet relative to your current liabilities.
+Your company’s liquidity will determine how well your business can meet its short-term debt obligations without taking out a working capital loan or raising outside capital.
+It’s essential to continually have sufficient cash and other liquid assets on your balance sheet to meet current liabilities to ensure your business’s long-term success.

-By calculating your working capital and a few liquidity ratios, you can get a good idea of your small business’s ability to navigate short-term setbacks.
+Calculating certain financial metrics, such as your company’s working capital and a few liquidity ratios, can give you valuable insights into your small business’s ability to navigate short-term setbacks.

 What is Working Capital?

-Your working capital is your total current assets minus your total current liabilities.
-Your current assets include cash and cash equivalents, accounts receivable, and inventory – essentially anything you expect to be sold or used through operations within 12 months.
-Your current liabilities are calculated by adding up the amounts you have to pay creditors within 12 months – accounts payable, accrued expenses, notes payable, and taxes payable are a few current liabilities.
+A basic working capital formula is your total current assets minus your current liabilities.
+Your assets include cash and cash equivalents, accounts receivables, and inventory that can be sold or used in your business operations within 12 months.
+Your current liabilities are calculated by adding up the amounts you need to pay creditors within 12 months.
+Examples are accounts payable, accrued expenses, notes payable, and taxes payable.

+Sufficient working capital will ensure the operational efficiency of your business.
 At the bare minimum, you want your current assets to exceed your current liabilities.
-If your current liabilities are greater than your current assets, you have a very high chance of running into cash flow problems over the next year.
+If you have negative working capital, or your current liabilities are greater than your current assets, you’re likely to run into cash flow problems over the next year.
+It’s essential to prioritize working capital management to maintain your business’s day-to-day operations.

 So, how do you know if you have enough working capital?

-It depends on your company size and industry.
+It depends on your company's size and industry.
 For some companies, $10,000 in net working capital is enough.
-But for others – perhaps bigger companies with unpredictable quarterly performance – $10,000 in net working capital is way too little.
+But for others – perhaps bigger companies with unpredictable quarterly financial performance – $10,000 in net working capital is too little.

-Due to these company-to-company differences, your working capital ratio (current assets/current liabilities) is a better measurement of your financial health.
-In most cases, a ratio of between 1.5 and 2 means that your company is in good shape.
-Your working capital ratio, also known as your current ratio, is one liquidity ratio.
+Working capital ratio (current assets/current liabilities) is a better measurement of your company’s financial health.
+In most cases, a ratio between 1.5 and 2 means that your company is in good shape.
+Your working capital ratio, also known as your current ratio, is a type of liquidity ratio.

 What are Liquidity Ratios?

-Liquidity ratios are used to assess a company’s ability to pay off its short-term debt obligations without raising external capital.
-It might seem like your net working capital and working capital ratio tell you all you need to know, but consider this: what if all of your current liabilities are due in three months, and all of your company’s current assets won’t be turned into cash for at least six months?
-In this case, your working capital ratio could be 2 or 3 – usually a very healthy number – and you’d be in a bind.
+Well consider this: what if all of your short-term liabilities are due in three months?
+But your company’s current assets won’t be turned into cash for at least six months.
+In this case, your company’s working capital ratio could be 2 or 3.
+While that’s usually a healthy ratio, you could still be in a bind.

-We’ve already introduced the current ratio, but here are a few more common liquidity ratios to assess your company’s short-term financial health.
+We’ve already introduced the current ratio, but here are a few more common liquidity ratios to more comprehensively assess your company’s short-term financial health.

 Quick Ratio

-The quick ratio is your (cash and cash equivalents + marketable securities + accounts receivable)/current liabilities.
-This ratio strips out inventory and prepaid expenses.
+The quick ratio is also known as the Acid Test Ratio.
+A good formula to determine this ratio is cash and cash equivalents + marketable securities + accounts receivable/current liabilities.
+This ratio doesn’t factor in inventory and prepaid expenses.

 Days Sales Outstanding

-Your days sales outstanding (DSO) is your average accounts receivable/revenue per day – a high DSO means that your company is taking a long time to collect receivables, which could impact your ability to meet short-term financial obligations.
+Your days sales outstanding (DSO) is your average accounts receivable/revenue per day.
+A high DSO means that your company is taking too long to collect receivables, which could impact your ability to meet short-term financial obligations.

 Operating Cash Flow Ratio

-The operating cash flow ratio is operating cash flow/current liabilities.
-This ratio measures how many times a company can pay its current debts with cash generated by operations over the same period of time.
+In running a business, cash flow management is essential to ensure that cash flows in at the right times and is available to meet operational expenses.
+The operating cash flow ratio is determined by dividing your business’s operating cash by its current liabilities.
+This ratio measures how often a company can pay its current debts with the cash generated by its business operations over the same period of time.

 To determine your company’s ability to meet short-term debt obligations, it’s important to look at all four liquidity ratios.
-As stated earlier, a high working capital ratio can be deceiving… but if the other financial ratios are in healthy ranges, your company is likely to have no problem meeting obligations.
+As stated earlier, a high working capital ratio can be deceiving.
+But if the other financial ratios are in healthy ranges, your company will likely have no problem meeting its obligations.

-And if one of the ratios is on the lower end, it doesn’t necessarily mean trouble for your business.
-Say you have a quick ratio of .75 – this is unhealthy in a vacuum.
-But if your operating cash flow ratio is 2.5, you might be in a strong overall position.
+If one of the ratios is lower, it doesn’t necessarily mean trouble for your business.
+Say you have a quick ratio of .75, which is typically not great.
+If your operating cash flow ratio is 2.5, you might be in a strong overall position.

 Why Strong Working Capital and Liquidity Ratios are Important for Your Small Business

-We’ve established that working capital and liquidity ratios are indicators of your small business’s ability to pay off its short-term debt obligations, but they are lagging indicators – since the future is impossible to predict, you don’t want to cut it too close with your numbers.
+While working capital and liquidity ratios are indicators of your small business’s ability to pay off its short-term debt obligations, they are lagging indicators.
+Since the future is impossible to predict, it’s best not to cut it too close with your numbers.

 Your Operating Cash Flow is Lower Than Expected

-You only have to look back a little over two years to see that something completely unexpected can happen in an instant that changes your company’s fortunes.
-Say you had a restaurant in January 2020 with an operating cash flow ratio of 2.5 and a working capital ratio on the lower end.
-You’d probably feel like you weren’t going to have any problem meeting financial obligations over the next 12 months.
+The past four years are a perfect example of something completely unexpected happening that can change your company’s fortunes.
+Imagine you had a restaurant in January 2020 with an operating cash flow ratio of 2.5 and a working capital ratio on the lower end.
+You’d probably feel optimistic about meeting financial obligations over the next 12 months.

 But then COVID-19 destroyed the global economy.
 While COVID-19 may have been a once-in-a-lifetime pandemic, you only have to look back to the late 2000s to see the catastrophic effects of the Global Financial Crisis on countless companies.